 Watershed management is one of those topics that come up in the public discourse usually in case of natural occurrences and disasters such as floods, droughts, problems with a water supply or the infrastructure.

-Recent problems with the Oroville Dam in California, where the heavy rain was a cause for concern in case of a structure collapse that could lead to a severe flooding indicate that the public isn’t always aware of the parts of infrastructure crucial for both their safety and the economy.
+Recent problems with the Oroville Dam in California, where the heavy rain was a cause for concern in case of a structure collapse that could lead to severe flooding indicate that the public isn’t always aware of the parts of infrastructure crucial for both their safety and the economy.

-Instead of locking a large amount of data in spatial formats on our desktop computers, nowadays we can monitor and update situation in real time.
-This also means that a lot of people can access maps, use them to inform themselves, provide help or plan for water conservation and other activities.
+Instead of locking a large amount of watershed GIS data in spatial formats on our desktop computers, nowadays we can monitor and update the situation in real time.
+It also means that a lot of people can access maps, use them to inform themselves, provide help or plan for water conservation and other activities.
 The essential shift that happened was a transition from desktop to cloud GIS solutions, that enabled real-time collaboration between various stakeholders.
 The use of web and mobile GIS extends from data collection, to visualization, analysis and sharing data with colleagues and the public.

+We have an example of Mobile Data Collection utilization for planning a cleanup event with the local community, that can save a lot of time and increase efficiency when coordinating with volunteers.
 Orange County, California had one such event, where cloud GIS proved itself as a perfect tool for optimizing the effectiveness of volunteer cleanups.
 For more info about how it was done, click here.

 In the case of droughts, floods and other catastrophic events, having an insight into spatial visualizations can play a crucial role in saving time and lives as well as informing citizens and volunteers.

-One such example is the Map of the Flood Risk Probability in Croatia, where the citizens can get the info about the risk of floods in their local area together with the location of the crucial parts of the infrastructure (hospitals, education facilities…), types of land etc.
+One such example is the Map of the Flood Risk Probability in Croatia, where the citizens can get the info about the risk of floods in their local area together with the location of the crucial parts of the infrastructure (hospitals, education facilities…), types of land, etc.

 Bringing it All Together

-Web GIS enables all of them to collaborate and make a use of spatial data in a way it was not possible before.
-It improves not only decision-making and field collaboration in cases of natural disasters, but also every step of the workflow in watersheds management, from data collection to sharing the info with the public, and the automation of the entire process.
+Web GIS enables all of them to collaborate and make use of spatial data in a way it was not possible before.
+It improves not only decision-making and field collaboration in cases of natural disasters, but also every step of the workflow in watershed management, from data collection to sharing the info with the public, and the automation of the entire process.